-- 1. Identify and systemically evaluate business opportunities by interpreting and applying principles. - 2.
-Identify and critically analyse business models to determine a startup idea's viability and scalability by designing and constructing experiments to test assumptions. - 3.
-Exploit business opportunities using entrepreneurial skills developed in the course. - 4.
+- 1. Identify and systemically evaluate business opportunities. - 2.
+Identify and critically analyse business models to determine a startup idea's viability and scalability. - 3.
+Exploit business opportunities using entrepreneurial skills. - 4.
 Develop interpersonal and project management skills by working in small teams to develop and manage a startup idea. - 5.
-Clearly and concisely communicate a persuasive startup pitch detailing the value proposition of the startup to various stakeholders including investors and customers - 6.
+Clearly and concisely communicate a persuasive startup pitch detailing the value proposition of the startup to various stakeholders including investors and customers. - 6.
 Identify strengths and weaknesses in communicating their startup pitch and develop strategies to improve communication skills